joshua-joseph05/Autonomous-Data-Analyst-Agent/README.md

 - **Agent loop** is heavier (multiple validation scores and optional LLM calls); ensure Ollama is running if you expect LLM steps to succeed.
 - **Production**: build the frontend (`npm run build`), run with `npm start`, set `NEXT_PUBLIC_API_URL` and CORS appropriately, and run the API behind a process manager or container.

-## License

-No license file is included in this repository; add one if you intend to open-source or redistribute the project.